You are here

 A recent example of this closed-loop system can be found in the Idea Garden, which combines ornamental and edible plantings, and supports both a local food bank and the Gardens’ on-site fine-dining restaurant, 1906.
 Guests walk along paths in the Idea Garden mulched with recycled trees while admiring produce that will likely make it onto tomorrow’s menu.
 Kitchen and garden waste are collected, composted on-site, quality-tested, and returned to the soil—the beauty of yesterday feeding the gardens of tomorrow.
 The cycle comes full circle in Longwood’s Garden Shop, where guests can purchase certified compost to enrich their own gardens.

 Visitors to the Arboretum also have numerous opportunities to engage with active research programs that take place in conservation groves and research plots found throughout the landscape.
-Students and citizen scientists work alongside researchers to drive progress on much-needed research in biodiversity conservation, forest health, and climate resiliency.
+Students and citizen scientists work alongside researchers to drive progress on much-needed research in biodiversity conservation, sustaining urban trees and forests, and ecosystems restoration.
 Visitors learn about how this research informs forest management practices through both interpretation and guided programs.

 Gardens and arboreta have diverse opportunities to educate the public about sustainability, each in their own unique way.
 In our experience, the key ingredient for success is a commitment to bringing “behind the scenes” activities into the foreground and utilizing them as authentic learning tools.
 These activities might include composting operations, research programs, irrigation systems, or the inner workings of an energy efficient building.
 When we lead by example, we make the most of our opportunities to inspire lasting change beyond our gates.